-For some, the early morning sprint to stores on Black Friday is as much of a Thanksgiving tradition as watching your favorite characters float down Central Avenue in the Thanksgiving Day Parade.
-If you’re braving the crowds in search of those great deals this year, a little preparation can go a long way in keeping you safe and out of harm’s way.
+For some, the early morning sprint to stores on Black Friday is as much of a Thanksgiving tradition as filling up on turkey and watching football.
+However, this year Black Friday will look much different due to the safety precautions put in place related to COVID-19.
+If you will be shopping for great deals in stores instead of online, a little preparation can go a long way in keeping you safe and out of harm’s way.
 Here’s what you need to know:

 - On the Road